-You can secure Word document through various methods.
-In this article, I’ll show you how to protect a document in Word in 8 different ways.
+You can secure a Word document through various methods.
+In this article, I’ll show you five easy ways to protect document in Word.

 Read-Only Mode

-You can prevent others from editing a Word document by making it read-only.
+You can make a Word document read-only to prevent others from editing it.
 Click File > Info > Protect Document to view your security options.
 Select Always Open Read-Only from the Protect Document menu.
 Just save the Word document, close it, and reopen it.

 Open the read-only Word documents in edit mode to remove the read-only restriction.
 At the top left, select File > Info > Protect Document > Always Open Read-Only.